remcokranenburg/rde/wm/README.md

 You can run it with cargo after having cloned this repository:

 ```
-cargo run -- --{backend}
+cargo run -- [--dev-panel]
 ```

 The currently available backends are:

-- `--winit`: start anvil as a [Winit](https://github.com/tomaka/winit) application.
-This allows you to run it inside of an other X11 or Wayland session.
+- `winit`: start wm as a window inside a running Wayland session.
+This happens automatically when WAYLAND_DISPLAY is set.

-- `--tty-udev`: start anvil in a tty with udev support.
-This is the "traditional" launch of a Wayland compositor.
-Note that this requires you to start anvil as root if your system does not have logind available.
+- `udev`: start wm in a tty with udev support.
+This is the "traditional" launch of a Wayland compositor, and will happen if WAYLAND_DISPLAY is not already set.

 ### Supported Environment Variables